Joints of varieties: Introduction

 The main innovation of our work is a new method of relating degrees and orders of vanishing for multivariate polynomials.
-Earlier approaches, e.g., \cite{ST12,Wal19,Wal18,Yang,Zha18}, consider multiple polynomials, and is related to understanding B\'ezout's theorem and possible inverses (see Tao's blog post~\cite{Tao-blog-bezout} on inverse B\'ezout).
+Earlier approaches, e.g., \cite{ST12,Wal19,Wal20,Yang,Zha18}, consider multiple polynomials, and are related to understanding B\'ezout's theorem and possible inverses (see Tao's blog post~\cite{Tao-blog-bezout} on inverse B\'ezout).
 Our approach instead only considers a single polynomial via parameter counting but we have to be extremely delicate in choosing vanishing conditions.
 We motivate and explain these ideas in \cref{sec:motivation}.
 The polynomial method is already a powerful technique in discrete geometry, analysis, number theory, and theoretical computer science, and we hope that our method for handling higher dimensional objects will find additional applications.

 The most general version of our result is \cref{thm:car-var} below, and it implies all the other statements.
-In the following subsections, we gradually introduce the various generalizations and explain the history.
-The reader who is only interested in the proof of \cref{thm:2-flats} can safely skip the rest of this section and proceed to \cref{sec:motivation} and \cref{sec:joints-of-planes} for the key ideas and full proof of \cref{thm:2-flats} over $\RR$.
+Next we gradually introduce the various generalizations and explain the history.
+The reader who is only interested in the proof of \cref{thm:2-flats} can safely skip the rest of this section and proceed to \cref{sec:motivation} and \cref{sec:joints-of-planes} for the key ideas and the proof of \cref{thm:2-flats}.